babel/website/docs/options.md

 Type: `string | RegExp | (filename: string | void, context: { callee: { name: string } | void, envName: string ) => boolean`

-Several Babel options perform tests against filepaths.
-In general, these options support a common patter approach where each pattern can be
+Several Babel options perform tests against file paths.
+In general, these options support a common pattern approach where each pattern can be

 * `string` - A file path with simple support for `*` and `**` as full slug matches.
 Any file or parent folder matching the pattern counts as a match.
 The path follow's Node's normal path logic,